nortikin/sverchok/docs/nodes/curve/flip_curve.rst

 Functionality
 -------------

-This node generates a curve by inverting the direciton of parametrization of another curve; in other words, it generates the curve identical to provided one, but with the opposite direction.
+This node generates a curve by inverting the direction of parametrization of another curve; in other words, it generates the curve identical to provided one, but with the opposite direction.

 Inputs
 ------